SamHastings1066/Squatify/README.md

 </p>

-- 🎥 **Camera-Assisted Tracking**: Just position your device upright, and Squatify will automatically count your squats.
+- 🎥 **Camera-Assisted Tracking**: Position your device upright, and Squatify will automatically count your squats.
 - ⏱ **Auto Rest Timer**: After each set, the rest timer kicks in automatically.
-- 🎯 **Dynamic Adjustments**: Modify your rep target, set goal, rest interval, and added weight on-the-fly.
+- 🎯 **Dynamic Adjustments**: Modify your rep target, set goal, rest interval, and add weight on-the-fly.
 - 📅 **Detailed Workout History**: Keep an eye on your progress with a calendar-based workout history and detailed exercise metrics.
-- 💪 **Motivation & Progress**: Visualize your achievements and stay motivated with Squatify!
+- 💪 **Motivation & Progress**: Visualize your achievements and stay motivated.

-Whether you're a fitness enthusiast striving for better performance or a developer interested in cutting-edge app development, Squatify is a blend of user-centric design and robust functionality.
+Squatify is a blend of user-centric design and robust functionality.
 Feel free to explore the code, raise issues, or contribute!